Skip to content

 Notable Neighbors

 Basking Ridge plays an important role in the Revolution.
 With Stirling in the area, it’s interesting to note that Elias Boudinot, the President of Continental Congress lived just up the street.
-It’ was also noted that General Charles Lee, another Major General in the Continental Army was captured just a mile away at Widow White’s tavern on South Finley Avenue on December 13, 1777.
+It was also noted that General Charles Lee, another Major General in the Continental Army was captured just a mile away at Widow White’s tavern on South Finley Avenue on December 13, 1777.
 Was he traveling from Morristown to meet Stirling?
-And just think about how many early american dignitaries visited Stirling at the Stirling Manor.
-George and Martha Washington for sure visited Basking Ridge.
+And think about how many early American dignitaries visited Stirling at the Stirling Manor.
+George and Martha Washington visited Basking Ridge for sure.
 The New Jersey Governor Livingston certainly did considering his son married Stirling’s daughter.
 It’s such a great area for local historians.
 We’ll keep digging.

 As you read some of the stories of our history, let's not forget just how young some of the players were during the Revolution: Source: Mr. Local History